7 Best PLM Software for Fashion Teams for 2026

 Live Tech Packs

-Onbrand’s tech packs work like Google Docs: live, collaborative, and version-free.
+Onbrand PLM’s tech packs work like Google Docs: live, collaborative, and version-free, which gives your team centralized data for every style in one place.
 Instead of exporting to static PDFs or emailing outdated Excel files, teams and vendors work in the same real-time workspace.

 Every update is instantly visible.
 No more production errors from missing comments or old specs.
-This is product lifecycle management made for the way fashion teams work today.
+This is a product lifecycle management system made for the way fashion teams work today.

 Built-In Project Management